 As crucial as inner reflection can be, the truth is that sometimes getting your life in order starts as an outside job.
 With spring cleaning fads currently running culturally rampant, it’s becoming abundantly clear that organizing and implementing a dose of “out with the old” is quickly climbing the ranks of therapeutic modes du jour.
 Now, we don’t all have the time (or patience) to completely upset every drawer in our homes like some extreme organizers out there—and I, for one, personally spent nine hours holding every item in my home and deciding whether or not it did, indeed, spark joy, before I realized there was a much simpler, much quicker way to get a bit more organized.
-We’ve boiled it down to a list of four top tips for you to take home—literally—and start to get a bit more organized:
+We (with the help of our Senior Designer Brea Valenzuela) boiled it down to a list of four top tips for you to take home—literally—and start to get a bit more organized:

 2. Coat check: Imagine your home is a shop.
 If someone comes to you and asks where the coats are, would you have three different places to direct them?
 Cleaning supplies in four different cabinets?
 Shoes in the hallway and in the bedrooms?
 Treat your home like a well-designed store, and have only one spot for each category of “things” in the home (better still, know the “inventory” of what you actually have in those categories).
+Once you've got said inventory: shop it!
+Says Brea, "Another budget-friendly idea is to 'shop your own space,' by moving art from one room to another to give each space a brand new feel.”
 Ah…we feel it getting simpler already…

 3. Junk the drawer: You don’t have to throw the whole junk drawer away—you are human, after all—but it’s probably time to go through it and decide whether you actually need everything you have in there (replacement buttons for coats long-since donated to Good Will?
 The charger to your first flipphone?).
 Maybe you lose the two spare measuring tapes but keep the unused birthday candles and annoying-but-necessary business receipts.
 Whatever the contents, let’s eliminate the “junk” factor, and instead make this drawer a space of purpose in your home.